 - Sesame seeds, red pepper flakes, or sriracha sauce optional to top

 - Cook the brown rice or quinoa according to the package instructions and set aside.

-- Thinly slice the flank steak against the grain and set it aside.
-Turn on the Instant Pot onto the saute setting, drizzle olive oil in the bottom of the pot, and let it heat up.
-When it's hot and shimmering, work in 2-3 batches, sear the steak and sear quickly on each side, 1-2 minutes.
+- Cut the flank steak into thin pieces against the grain and set it aside.
+Turn the Instant Pot onto the saute setting, drizzle olive oil in the bottom of the pot, and let it heat up.
+When it's hot and shimmering, work in 2-3 batches to sear the steak on each side, for 1-2 minutes.
 Overcrowding the Instant Pot will result in the steak steaming rather than searing.

 - While the steak is searing, whisk together the coconut aminos or soy sauce with the minced garlic, minced ginger, and water.

-- When the time is up, quick release release the vent by turning the seal and allowing the steam to escape.
+- When the time is up, carefully quick-release the vent by turning the seal to venting position.
 You can put a dish towel over the steam to limit noise and protect your cabinets.

-- Remove the lid then dd the cornstarch mixture, honey and broccoli.
+- Remove the lid then add the cornstarch mixture, honey, and broccoli.
 Push the saute button again and stir frequently until the sauce thickens.
 You can close the lid of the instant pot for a few minutes to allow the broccoli to steam, 4-6 minutes total.
 It will be done when the broccoli is cooked and the sauce is thickened.
-If you want the sauce thicker, add mix another tablespoon of cornstarch or tapioca starch together then add it to the Instant Pot and saute for a minute to thicken.
+If you want the sauce thicker, add mix another tablespoon of cornstarch or tapioca starch together then add it to the Instant Pot and saute for a minute for a thicker sauce.

 - Serve over brown rice, white rice, cauliflower rice or quinoa and top it with green onions, sesame seeds and optional red pepper flakes.